amandeepsinghlotey/Company-Data-Analysis-Amandeep-Singh/README.md

 # Company-Data-Analysis-Amandeep-Singh

+## Project Overview

+This Power BI project is designed to provide a comprehensive business intelligence solution, enabling data-driven decision-making through interactive and visually compelling reports.
+The dashboard suite covers multiple analytical perspectives, including executive-level summaries, customer insights, product performance, geographical distribution, and advanced AI-driven analytics.

+The project leverages Power BI’s interactive capabilities to allow users to drill down into key metrics, identify trends, and explore data relationships effortlessly.
+Key features include decomposition trees for hierarchical analysis, key influencer visualizations to detect factors affecting business outcomes, and tooltips for enhanced data context.
+The use of dynamic filters and slicers ensures users can customize their views based on specific requirements.

+This project enhances business intelligence by transforming raw data into meaningful insights, helping stakeholders improve decision-making, optimize strategies, and drive growth efficiently.

 ## Project Dashboards

 **Executive Dashboard –** This dashboard provides a high-level overview of key business metrics.
 It likely includes KPIs, trends, and visualizations such as bar charts, line graphs, and cards to track performance.